projectcalico/calico/v3.9/getting-started/kubernetes/hardway/install-typha.md

 kubectl create clusterrolebinding calico-typha --clusterrole=calico-typha --serviceaccount=kube-system:calico-typha
 ```

-## Install Deployment
+## Install Typha Deployment

-Since Typha is required by `calico/node`, and `calico/node` establishes the pod network, we run Typha as a host networked pod to avoid
-a chicken-and-egg problem.
-We run 3 replicas of Typha so that even during a rolling update, a single failure does not
-make Typha unavailable.
+Since Typha is required by `calico/node`, and `calico/node` establishes the pod network, we run Typha as a host networked pod to avoid a chicken-and-egg problem.
+We run 3 replicas of Typha so that even during a rolling update, a single failure does not make Typha unavailable.

 ```
 kubectl apply -f - <<EOF